mdickin/vscode-markdown-shortcuts/README.md

 Handy shortcuts for editing Markdown (`.md`, `.markdown`) files.
-Now with title and context menu integration!
+You can also use markdown formats in any other file (see configuration settings)

 **Quickly toggle bullet points**